ninlilizi/PG39WCDM-ICC-HDR-MITIGATION/README.md

 * Customized gamma curve to mitigate the displays effective gamma being closer to 1.8 than the expected 2.2.
 * Custom handling so both PQ and Gamma content maintains a smooth curve through the toe (below 1nit).
 * Custom Rec2020 primaries adapted to the device's native color characteristics.
-* Upgrade profile version to MHC3 to support HDR specific parameters.
 * Default values set to optimal for the monitor.
 * Fixed MaxFALL to 265.
 * MaxCLL to 1300, MinCLL 0.00248.
 (Lowest value the monitor can differentiate)